TwoMental/modbus-orm/README.md

 		// timeout setting.
 		modbusorm.WithTimeout(1*time.Second),
-		// max open connections in connection pool. modbusorm.WithMaxOpenConns(3),
+		// max open connections in connection pool.
+		//  When MaxOpenConns == 1, only one connection will be established with the slave,
+		//  and connection pool mechanism is not used (a single connection is maintained directly). modbusorm.WithMaxOpenConns(3),
 		// max connection lifetime in connection pool. modbusorm.WithConnMaxLifetime(30*time.Minute),
+		// reuse connection for same ip:port (TCP) or same serial port (RTU).
+		//  When enabled, multiple Modbus instances with same IP:Port (TCP) or ComAddr (RTU)
+		//  will share the same connection pool, and can use different slave IDs. modbusorm.WithReuseConn(false),
+		// slave ID setting.
+		modbusorm.WithSlaveID(1),
 	)
 	// connect
 	conn.Conn()